How Powerful are Shallow Neural Networks with Bandlimited Random Weights?: Numerical Experiments

-\textbf{Discussion:}Our experiments support our theoretical results, which send two critical messages.
-(1) For a learning task, simply taking a fixed scope $[-\lambda,\lambda]$ would not make random neural nets a universal approximator, if $\lambda$ is not set properly.
-(2) For a Gaussian-type target function $f(x;\sigma)=\exp(-|x|^2/\sigma^2)$ ($\sigma>0$), which is a Sobolev function and thus meets the condition of our main theorem, a large value of $\lambda$ is usually needed if $\sigma$ is small.
-Generally, the empirical findings can offer useful guidelines for the algorithm development of building random neural nets.
-As a practical advice, users who use random nets for data modelling tasks should keep in mind that the setting of $\lambda$ strongly affects the model's performance.
-It is better to perform simulations in a trial-and-error manner to (roughly) estimate the appropriate $\lambda$.
-That seems easy to implement, but indeed relies heavily on human intervention and is not an end-to-end algorithm.
+\textbf{Two main take-home messages:} Our experiments support our theoretical results, which send two critical messages.
+(1) For a learning task, simply taking a fixed scope $[-\lambda,\lambda]$ would not make random neural nets universal approximators, if $\lambda$ is not set properly.
+(2) For a gaussian-type target function $f(x;\sigma)=\exp(-|x|^2/\sigma^2)$ ($\sigma>0$), which is a Sobolev function and thus meets the conditions of our main theorem, a large value of $\lambda$ is usually needed if $\sigma$ is small.
+Our empirical findings provide valuable guidance for developing algorithms for constructing random neural networks.
+As a practical suggestion, users utilizing random networks for data modeling should be aware that the selection of the parameter $\lambda$ greatly impacts the performance of the model.
+To determine an appropriate value of $\lambda$, it is recommended to conduct simulations through a trial-and-error approach.
+While this method is relatively straightforward to implement, it relies heavily on human intervention and is not a fully automated algorithm.

+Our theoretical and empirical results indicate that randomly assigning weights from a fixed range or distribution that is independent of the training samples or prior knowledge may not be the most effective approach.
+Instead, it is more beneficial to explore different settings of random weights from various distributions, with the goal of expanding the function basis and increasing the ability to approximate the target function.
+Refer to the additional information provided in Appendix~\ref{further back}.
+Further simulations on a 2D example and some real-world datasets are provided in Appendix \ref{supp:furtherexp-2D} and Appdendix \ref{supp:furtherexp-real}, respectively.